juvalen/mb-checker/README.md

 1. Run first `./scanJSON.py` to produce Filtered.url from Bookmarks.
 It includes bookmarks_bar, other and synced top folders

-2. Run then `./buildJSON.py 301 404 406` to produce Filtered.json from Bookmarks and Filtered.url
+2. Run then `./buildJSON.py 301 404 406` to produce Bookmarks.out from Bookmarks and Filtered.url

 This last sample commands will generate 6 files in _output_ subdirectory: